Economy of Tunisia: External trade and investment

 In 1992, Tunisia re-entered the private international capital market for the first time in 6 years, securing a $10-million line of credit for balance-of-payments support.
 In January 2003 Standard & Poor's affirmed its investment grade credit ratings for Tunisia.
 The World Economic Forum 2002-03 ranked Tunisia 34th in the Global Competitiveness Index Ratings (two places behind South Africa, the continent's leader).
 In April 2002, Tunisia's first US dollar-denominated sovereign bond issue since 1997 raised $458 million, with maturity in 2012.

 The Bourse de Tunis is under the control of the state-run Financial Market Council and lists over 50 companies.
 The government offers substantial tax incentives to encourage companies to join the exchange, and expansion is occurring.

 The Tunisian government adopted a unified investment code in 1993 to attract foreign capital.
 More than 1,600 export-oriented joint venture firms operate in Tunisia to take advantage of relatively low labor costs and preferential access to nearby European markets.
 Economic links are closest with European countries, which dominate Tunisia's trade.
 Tunisia's currency, the dinar, is not traded outside Tunisia.
 However, partial convertibility exists for bona fide commercial and investment transaction.
 Certain restrictions still limit operations carried out by Tunisian residents.

 The stock market capitalisation of listed companies in Tunisia was valued at $5.3 Billion in 2007, 15% of 2007 GDP, by the World Bank.

 For 2007, foreign direct investment totaled TN Dinar 2 billion in 2007, or 5.18% of the total volume of investment in the country.
 This figure is up 35.7% from 2006 and includes 271 new foreign enterprises and the expansion of 222 others already based in the country.

 The economic growth rate seen for 2007, at 6.3% is the highest achieved in a decade.

 On 29 and 30 November, Tunisia held an investment conference with country chiefs from all around the world with pledges that have reached $30 billion to finance new public projects.

 As of 2022, Tunisia's government is in need of international help as the economy grapples with a crisis in public finances that has raised fears it may default on debt and has contributed to shortages of food and fuel, according to government critics.
 As a result, the government announced in December 2022 that they expect to reduce its fiscal deficit to 5.5% in 2023 from a forecast 7.7% this year, driven by austerity measures that could pave the way for a final deal with the International Monetary Fund on a rescue package.
+In 2025, Tunisia severed ties with the IMF.

+Tunisia's exports to Libya, exceeding 18% growth between 2020 and 2024.